Hiroshima - ICAN Academy 2020Hiroshima-ICAN Academy on Nuclear Weapons and Global Security 2020

 Monday, August 3.
 During the daytime or evening time in Japan, a couple of webinars will be held.
 One webinar lasts about 2 hours.
 Participants are required to take part in one or both webinar(s) according to the time zone.

 Thursday, August 6.
-Since it is the Hiroshima Memorial Day, participants are asked to make all day of August 6 available and join all the events/webinars intermittently continued from the 8am live-streaming of Hiroshima Peace Memorial Ceremony to a webinar at night.*
+Since it is the Hiroshima Memorial Day, participants are asked to make all day of August 6 available and join all the events/webinars intermittently continued from the 8am live-streaming of Hiroshima Peace Memorial Ceremony to a couple of webinars at night.*

 *For more information on the schedule, please get in touch with the Hiroshima Prefectural Government (contact details are below.)